R-Prince/TravelTime/README.md

 # Deployment

-This project was developed using Gitpod then committed and pushed to Github.
+This project was developed using Gitpod then committed and pushed to Github before being deployed to GitHub pages.

 The project is open source and was deployed using the following steps:
 1. Once on the GitHub repository [Travel Time](https://github.com/R-Prince/TravelTime) repository.